tahoe-lafs/magic-folder/docs/invites.rst

 Audience: fellow developers of Magic-Folder

-The begin we outline some definitions and assumptions:
+To begin we outline some definitions and assumptions:

 * **DMD**, abbrevition for Distributed Mutable Directory, is an actual Tahoe-LAFS mutable directory.
   Tahoe demands that we co-ordinate multiple writes, effectively meaning that only a single device may hold the write-capability for any given DMD.